ariddell/tatom/source/topic_model_mallet.rst

    ...

-The first two columns of ``doc-topics.txt`` record the document number (0-indexed) and the full path to the filename.
+The first two columns of ``doc-topics.txt`` record the document number (0-based indexing) and the full path to the filename.
 The rest of the columns are best considered as (topic-number, topic-share) pairs.
 There are as many of these pairs as there are topics.
 All columns are separated by tabs (there's even a trailing tab at the end of the line).
 With the exception of the header (the